cameronwickes/cameron-wickes/content/posts/calling-conventions-x86-x64.md

 date: 2020-04-10T11:26:53.700Z
 featureImage: /uploads/markus-spiske-1llh8k2_yfk-unsplash.jpg
 ---
 Transitioning from 32-bit to 64-bit binary exploitation is a bit of a challenge, especially if you haven’t got your head around the differences in registers and calling conventions between the two.
 In the below article, I aim to address the differences between the two, so you can understand what you need to do differently when dealing with the respective architectures.
-If some of the terminology in this is a bit frightening, make sure to have a read of “Callers, Callees and Stack Frames”, a previous article which goes in depth on functions and what happens to the stack when functions are called.
+If some of the terminology in this is a bit frightening, make sure to have a read of [Callers, Callees and Stack Frames](https://www.cameronwickes.com/callers-callees-and-stack-frames), a previous article which goes in depth on functions and what happens to the stack when functions are called.

 **Recap of 32 and 64-bit Registers**